 - The keywords you analyze should be from the list of conversion keywords you identified above.

-- They should be keywords that you could rank for, or you could rank better for.
+- They should be keywords that you could rank for (or rank better for).

 - The more competitors you include in your analysis, the more helpful it will be.